Accounts are created on an 'as requested' basis. Each registered

 Full access to the system

-Less than 10 employees
+Less than 10 developers

 €5 000 monthly fee